 For Coffee Addicts: Do you know someone who relishes a coffee fix, then you might consider: Christmas filter coffee, Nespresso pods, Starbucks coffee sachets, chocolate sprinkles, stencils for chocolate topping, cappuccino cup and saucer, chocolate stirring spoon, crystal sugar stirring sticks, flavoured syrups.

 For Teenagers: Do you find teenagers especially hard to buy for?
 Don’t despair.
-Try: iTunes gift cards, scratch cards, bookplates, smart phone covers, Pizza Express gift cards, Starbucks gift cards, chocolates, Joe & Seph’s small popcorn bags, Top Shop sour lips jellied sweets, Ciate nail polish in bauble-shaped packaging, Santa-suited rubber duck.
+Try: iTunes gift cards, scratch cards, bookplates, smart phone covers, Pizza Express gift cards, Costa or Starbucks gift cards, chocolate, Joe & Seph’s small popcorn bags, nail polish in bauble-shaped packaging, Santa-suited rubber duck.

 For Children: Little ones are so easy to please at Christmas and there is seemingly no shortage of choice.
 But we want to offer you a few novel ideas along with the more obvious.
 For starters, include note-cards in each stocking offering the priceless gift of time!
 Write something like this on the cards: “Stay up 30 minutes extra before bedtime” or “One late-night pass to stay up and watch the match”.
 You could make it a Monopoly-style ‘Get Out of Jail Free’ card with words like: “Get out of cleaning your room for a week”.
 It is then up to the children when they produce the cards to their best advantage.
 This could work both ways if you encourage your children to write IOU gift cards to you on which they spell out their intentions, like: “IOU one free car wash” for Dad or “IOU breakfast in bed” for Mum.